the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css-modules.md

 }
 ~~~~~~~

 Import the *src/App.module.css* file with a relative path again.
-This time, import it as a JavaScript object where the name of the object (here `styles`) is up to you:
+This time, import it as a JavaScript object where the name of the object (here: `styles`) is up to you:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~